 At Walt Disney World, the Mansion is also all but deserted during the early morning and late in the evening (as crowds tend to pass up the Mansion in favor of the "mountain" thrill rides).
 In the afternoon, the crowds are much heavier as tourists use the cold, dark Mansion to escape the Florida sun.
 Also, the Mansion is pretty vacant immediately before and during the Magic Kingdom Parades, although Liberty Square becomes congested to the point of immobility during them.
 Your best bet to access the Mansion during a parade is through Fantasyland (as opposed to approaching Liberty Square through the Hub or Frontierland).
 Immediately after the parades, however, the Mansion is typically flooded by a "rush" of guests.

-Fastpass systems have been added to both the Disneyland and Walt Disney World Mansions, but are now rarely used (last I noticed, at Disneyland, FastPass only ran during Haunted Mansion Holiday crowds).
+Fastpass systems have been added to both the Disneyland and Walt Disney World Mansions.
+Disneyland's legacy FastPass system is rarely used at the Mansion (last I noticed, at Disneyland, FastPass only ran during Haunted Mansion Holiday crowds).
+At Walt Disney World, however, the Mansion is a daily Fastpass+ option.
 On busy days in the park, using the Fastpass option may work for you.
 The idea behind Fastpass is this: you can 'reserve' yourself a spot in an attraction during a specific window of time, thereby reducing your time in line.
 Not everyone is convinced that Fastpass works to the guest's advantage, especially when used on an attraction with naturally short wait times like the Mansion.
-But hey, if it's there, give it a try.
+And now that Disney has installed interactive queue elements in many popular park attractions - including the WDW Mansion - it might not always be a good idea to avoid standby lines.
+But hey, if the FastPass legacy (at Disneyland) or FastPass+ (at WDW) option is there, give it a try.
 Disneyland's Mansion Fastpass distribution area is beautiful, especially at night.
 It's themed to look like part of the Mansion's gardens, and is worth a look, at least!
-The WDW Haunted Mansion's Fastpass area has been themed to look like a colonial shipping dock receiving shipments of fresh tombstones.
+In the years before FastPass+, WDW Haunted Mansion Fastpasses were distributed at the former Keelboat landing dock, an area which was rethemed to look like a colonial shipping dock receiving shipments of fresh tombstones.

 Are there days when the Mansion will be closed?